Xavose/NeverwinterNights/5 Castle Never/Castle Never.md

 #### Motivation

 Lord Never wishes freedom from his tomb and even more freedom for the spirits of his court.
 Should the players achieve this, Lord Never will bestow upon them the Crown of Neverwinter in thanks.

-### Alfador

-The chief advisor to Lord Never, Alfador rules over the court spirits through the imprisonment of his lord

-#### Motivations

-In the absence of Lord Never, Alfador has become mad with power.
-He seeks to retain his power at all costs.
-Through deception and deceipt, Alfador has taken over the Never Court, claiming to only be passing on the orders of Lord Never, when in reality he simply clings to power.

-If prompted, Alfador will refuse to hand over the shadow eggs.

 ### The Neverwinter Nine